alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

 By default, your graphical desktop session will launch with a compatibility resolution of 1024x768.
 Users can resize the desktop to fit their screens using the Linux ``xrandr`` command, run from within the graphical desktop session.

-To view the available screen resolutions, start a terminal session on your graphical desktop by navigating to the ``System`` menu in the top left-hand corner of the screen, then selecting the ``Terminal`` under the ``System tools`` menu.
+To view the available screen resolutions, start a terminal session on your graphical desktop by navigating to the ``Applications`` menu in the top left-hand corner of the screen, then selecting the ``Terminal`` under the ``System tools`` menu.

 .. image:: startingterminal.jpg
     :alt: Starting a terminal session